IzabelaAAndrade/IzabelaAAndrade/README.md

 # Hi there, amazing human being! 🦕
 **Long time, no see!
 What’s popping?**

 Well, i’m not sure we’ve been properly introduced!
 Let me change that.
 My name is Izabela and i’m from Brazil!
-I’m just concluded my high school, as well as an informatics technical course.
+I just concluded my high school, as well as an informatics technical course, and I'm about to start a Biomedical Sciences course at USP.

 I’m fascinated by discoveries and love learning new things!
 I'm passionate about forensics, biomedicine and books :)